it-innovation/sam/doc/behaviour.rst

 -------
 (and also constructors)

-.. function:: methodName(?Method, ?MethodName)
+.. function:: methodName(String method, String methodName)

    The name of the method.
 Usually, `Method` is fully-qualified (e.g. "Type.invoke") whereas `MethodName` is just the name ("invoke").

-.. function:: mayAccept(?Method, ?ParamVar, ?Pos)
+.. function:: mayAccept(String method, String paramVar, int pos)

    Objects of this type accept an argument value passes in the given position and store it in a variable named ParamVar.
 The first argument has position 0.
    If `Pos` is -1, then the parameter may accept values passed in any position.

-.. function:: mayAccept(?Method, ?ParamVar, ?Pos, ?Value)

-   Objects of this type accept these argument values and store them in the local variable named ParamVar.

-.. function:: hasCallSite(?Method, ?CallSite)
+.. function:: hasCallSite(String method, String callSite)

    This method may perform the call described in `CallSite` (see :ref:`CallSite`).

-.. function:: mayReturn(?Object, ?Invocation, ?Method, ?Value)
+.. function:: mayReturn(Ref object, String invocation, String method, Object value)

    This method invocation may return `Value` to its callers.

-.. function:: mayThrow(?Object, ?Invocation, ?Method, ?Exception)
+.. function:: mayThrow(Ref object, String invocation, String method, Object exception)

    This method invocation may throw `Exception` to its callers.

-.. function:: hasParam(?Method, ?ParamVar, ?Pos)
+.. function:: hasParam(String method, String paramVar, int pos)

    This method has a parameter with the given name and position (starting from 0).
    If the method accepts parameters sent at any position, `Pos = -1`.